Lowpexay/SmartResume/README.md

-<<<<<<< HEAD
-# RedRecruiter
+# SmartResume

-RedRecruiter is a web application that helps users create, edit, and improve their resumes with the assistance of an AI-powered recruiter chatbot.
+SmartResume is a web application that helps users create, edit, and improve their resumes with the assistance of an AI-powered recruiter chatbot.

 ## Features